What is mind?

 This is the basic principle of success taking advantage of the unconscious mind.

-As described above, Shinto's theory of mind mechanism is simple, but it is a working theory which can explain many mental phenomena.
+As described above, the theory of mind according to Shinto Philosophy is very simple, but it is a working theory which can explain many mental phenomena.

 - Kyotaro Deguchi (August 30, 2001).
 "A giant, Onisaburo Deguchi."